kieran-ohara/blog/jekyll/src/_drafts/2023-01-18-experimenting-with-machine-learning.md

 headlines ranging from admiration, tounge-in-cheek applications and of course controversy.

-As a distant cousin working in the software field I find it difficult to imagine that conversations surrounding these innovations will fade back into computer-science obscurity because their by-effects can already be observed in the microcosms of Art and Education industries.
+In a way, working in the software field, I would consider my industry a _distant cousin_ I find it difficult to imagine that conversations surrounding these innovations will fade back into computer-science obscurity because their by-effects can already be observed in the microcosms of Art and Education industries.